Congregation Shivtei Yeshuron-Ezras Israel: Building

 The congregation's building was built between 1886 and 1895 as a retail storefront with living quarters on the second and third floors, and a horse stable at its rear-facing Moyamensing Avenue.
-Many members were skilled craftsmen, trained as tinsmen, carpenters and electricians, and they did extensive renovations when the congregation moved to the building.
+Many members were skilled craftsmen, trained as tinworkers, carpenters and electricians, and they did extensive renovations when the congregation moved to the building.
 They built the ark on the east wall and dedicated it in 1916.
 They installed exterior columns on the entrance that distinguish the building from the other residential homes and corner stores along the street.
 The sanctuary walls and ceilings are made of tin.
 City maps show the building's transformation from store to synagogue took place between 1914 and 1919.

 In 2007, the rear wall of the old stable building collapsed, endangering the structure including the sanctuary.
 The city condemned the entire property and the synagogue risked losing the building if it did not reconstruct.
 The synagogue leadership, with critical support from local architect and historian Joel Spivak, raised funds and began to repair the building.
 Then-Councilman James F. Kenney, grew up in the neighborhood and offered to help preserve the historic community site.
 The congregation reopened for High Holiday services in 2008 and completed the renovations in 2009.